SQLite Select

 However…

-You should use the asterisk (*) for the testing purpose only, not in the real application development.
+You should use the asterisk (*) for testing purposes only, not in the application development.

 Because…